reimagined/resolve/docs/basics/write-side.md

 ```

 # Aggregate Projection Function
-A aggregate projection function is used to calculate an aggregate state based on agreggate's events.
+Projection function is used to calculate an aggregate state based on agreggate's events.
 A projection function receives a previous state and event to be applied.
 Based on input, a projection function should return a new state.
 The computed state is then passed to the corresponding [command handler](#command_handler).

 Init function returns initial state of the aggregate.